 Note that this fully reloads the desktop environment, so you will have to log in again from scratch.

 Restart KDE in Kubuntu

-For starters, and at least in Kubuntu, the first available terminal outside your desktop environment is tty2, so you will have to use the Ctrl + Alt + F2 combination to get there.
+In Kubuntu, the first available terminal outside your desktop environment is TTY3, so you will have to use the Ctrl + Alt + F3 combination to get there.

 In the latest versions of KDE, the proper way to restart the desktop from the terminal is: